Sussex Police say drones 'could have helped' in floods

 The pilot scheme, which is in its early stages, aims to test whether the force could cover wider areas using the same numbers of people.

-Supt Brian Bracher said drones would have helped officers know "exactly what was happening" during flooding.'Up to speed'
+Supt Brian Bracher said drones would have helped officers know "exactly what was happening" during flooding.

 He said the force had seen media companies use drones to film flooding in Surrey earlier this year, instead competing for and relying on "very expensive" helicopters.

 "Had we had the ability of this device, it would have enabled our command to actually get a good view of exactly what was happening," he said.

 "We could have kept in one area if there was a particular concern.

 "This is about us trying to get up to speed and use these systems in the same way that others are doing."

 Landowners near Gatwick Airport were asked for permission for the aircraft to be deployed from their land.